UofTGroup3/toronto-newcomers-guide/assets/workFlow.md

 # User Story:
 >**As a newcomer to the GTA,**
->*I want* to easily find essential places, services, transpotation and organizations,
+>*I want* to easily find essential places, services, transportation and organizations,
 >*so that* I can smoothly transition and adapt to my new environment.

 ---